javio127/gob-ai-autograder/README.md

-# Goblins Auto-Grader (Vision-Only) — MVP
+# Goblins Auto-Grader — MVP

 This app lets a teacher create an assignment (1–N problems), auto-generate & edit an LLM rubric, share a link with students, and view a report of scores.
 A student opens the link, solves on a whiteboard (pen/eraser), presses Submit & Next, gets a score per problem, and finishes.
 Grading uses a vision model on the saved PNG plus the rubric (no live AI tutoring).
 Everything persists in Supabase; deploy on Vercel.
 This creates repeat value for free-tier users without cannibalizing premium real-time feedback.

 ## Tech Stack
 - Next.js (App Router, TypeScript, Tailwind)
 - Supabase: Postgres + Storage (bucket: `submission-images`)
-- OpenRouter: vision model with structured JSON output
+- OpenAI Responses API: vision model with structured JSON output (gpt-4o-2024-08-06)
 - Hosted on Vercel

 ## Environment